JetBrains/intellij-sdk-docs/topics/user_interface_components/editor_components.md

 ### Java

+> If your plugin depends on Java functionality and targets 2019.2 or later, please make sure to follow the steps from this [blog post](https://blog.jetbrains.com/platform/2019/06/java-functionality-extracted-as-a-plugin/).
+>
+{style="note"}

 A common use case for `EditorTextField` is entering the name of a Java class or package.
 This can be accomplished with the following steps: